Policy and Procedure Name:

 within the applicable statute of limitations;

 iii.
 Dismiss.
+If

-claim, claims services staff must deny or dismiss the claim consistent with
+claim, Claims Services staff must deny or dismiss the claim consistent with

 this policy and procedure.